2026 Ford Escape Buying Guide: Specs, Fuel Economy, Interior Space

 Technology and Connectivity

 The 2026 Escape will likely maintain Ford Co-Pilot360 as standard equipment, including Pre-Collision Assist with Automatic Emergency Braking, Lane-Keeping System, and BLIS with Cross-Traffic Alert.
-Available driver assistance features should include Adaptive Cruise Control with Stop-and-Go, Lane Centering, and Evasive Steering Assist for enhanced highway driving confidence.
+Available driver assistance features should include Adaptive Cruise Control with Stop-and-Go, Lane Centring, and Evasive Steering Assist for enhanced highway driving confidence.

 The available 360-degree camera system helps with parking in tight spaces, while the panoramic Vista Roof with power shade creates an open feeling in the cabin during Ontario's beautiful summer months.